HumptyDumptyDevs/chainmail/README.md

 By analysing the DKIM signature in the header of an email, we can verify the public key of the sender's domain.
 Find more details on DKIM [here](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-dkim-record/).

-After verification, a ZKP of the email is generated via a [circom](https://docs.circom.io/) circuit to hide the recipient address, hash the email body and provide public signals for details such as the sender, subject & ETH address of the owner.
+After verification, a ZKP of the email is generated via a [circom](https://docs.circom.io/) circuit to verify the DKIM signature, provide public signals for details such as the sender, subject, body hash & ETH address of the owner.

 Chainmail then provides a smart-contract backed marketplace to facilite the sale and transmission of these emails between buyers & sellers.

-Transaction disputes are mediated via an implemented DAO (Chainmail DAO).
+Transaction disputes are mediated via a Chainmail Voting Token.

 ## 🎯 Project Goals